Multiplexing-based control of stochastic resonance

 \keywords{stochastic resonance, bistability, multiplexing, control, multilayer networks}

-\begin{quotation} Stochastic resonance is common in non-autonomous bistable dynamical systems and represents an interdisciplinary nontrivial noise-induced phenomenon.
+\begin{quotation} Stochastic resonance is common in non-autonomous bistable dynamical systems and represents an interdisciplinary noise-induced phenomenon.
 This effect is manifested by the increasing regularity of the stochastic dynamical system response to an input signal for increasing noise intensity.
-Since the effect of stochastic resonance is widely used in practice, the issues addressing its control are relevant in the context of both applied and theoretical science.
+Since the effect of stochastic resonance is widely used in practice (for instance, see Refs. \cite{zheng2014,shuyao2016,qiao2019,roy2019} and the list of references in the review by L. Gammaitoni\cite{gammaitoni1998}), the issues addressing its control are relevant in the context of both applied and theoretical science.
 Here, we propose a mechanism of controlling stochastic resonance in multilayer networks of coupled bistable oscillators.
 We show that connecting a one-layer network to another one-layer network through coupling between replica nodes, i.e., multiplexing, provides a tool for controlling stochastic resonance.
 In particular, we demonstrate that stochastic resonance can be more or less pronounced depending on the coupling between the layers and the properties of the periodic forcing impact.
 We expect a broad variety of potential applications of our results, since the issues of stochastic multilayer network dynamics are actively developing, especially in the context of artificial intelligence. \end{quotation}